 Valeo’s quarterly sales rose 22% in the first quarter of 2017, partly driven by the company’s push in ADAS technology alongside partner Mobileye.
 The two have an agreement dating back to 2015 to build an affordable robocar, combining Mobileye’s camera vision expertise with Valeo’s lidar units.

-At CES 2018, Valeo demonstrated its system that identifies individual passengers within a car, and can adjust the car’s interior according to the passenger’s preferences.
+At CES 2018, Valeo demonstrated its system that identifies individual passengers within a car and can adjust the car’s interior according to the passengers’ preferences.
+At the same conference a year later, the company signed an agreement with Mobileye to develop a new safety standard for autonomous vehicles based on Mobileye’s mathematical safety model.

-Valeo’s team of 1,100 is based in Tuam, Ireland, and recently teamed up with Irish software company Lero to create new, more durable autonomous vehicle sensor technology.
+Valeo’s team is based in Tuam, Ireland, and teamed up with Irish software company Lero to create new, more durable autonomous vehicle sensor technology.

 Read more: Valeo